From Raw to Rad: Mastering the Art of Food with a Thermometer

 5. Allow the meat time to rest

-6. Give the thermometer time to stabilize
+6. Give the thermometer time to stabilise

 7. Check different areas of the meat